mkorangestripe/loadbalancer/README.md

 This load balancer distributes requests between multiple Docker containers running Nginx.

-For the single container version of this load balancer, see [v1.3.0](https://github.com/mkorangestripe/loadbalancer/tree/v1.3.0)
+For the single container version of this load balancer, see the [single_container](https://github.com/mkorangestripe/loadbalancer/tree/single_container) branch.

 To start this application with **docker-compose**: